Ayiwoma/Statistical-Modelling-Project/README.md

+The results gotten from this data showed

+1. City bikes API produced more details from queries generated than the other API used.

+2. Yelp  API provided more details regarding points of interest, the data gotten was very relevant to the analysis used, which made it easier to draw references from results gotten.

+3. Foursquare API had some limitations although it did produce relevant results but it was not as detailed as using the data gotten from yelp which was more detailed

-The results gotten from this data showed the city bikes produced more details than yelp and foursquare and in the aspect of merging this data, showed that yelp was able to provide more detailed results than foursquare.
+4. Merging this data, showed that yelp was able to provide more detailed results than foursquare.